 Q: Why should I look at the details of each transaction in the Pratt's Stats database?

 A: This is important because the MVIC prices do not indicate values for the same bundles of assets and liabilities for every transaction.
-Pratt's Stats reports deals as they occurred, which means that each deal can represent different groupings of assets (and liabilities, if working capital was acquired), from one to another.
+Pratt's Stats reports deals as they occurred, which means that each deal can represent different groupings of assets (and potentially liabilities), from one to another.
 In order to use the data, you should look at the transaction report to see what transacted.
 You can discern this either by looking at the purchase price allocation section in the middle-right of the transaction report which indicates the actual assets acquired in the transaction.
 Also, you can find this information in the Additional Notes field of the transaction report towards the bottom.
 Further, an appraiser's experience and knowledge about the transaction type and industry should assist in knowing what typically transacts in a given situation.

 Q: Although the Pratt's Stats database contains many automobile dealer transactions for SIC 5511, I have noticed that many of the transactions occurred in the mid to late 90s, with very few recent transactions.
 What is the reason for this?